 B2B customers mostly put their personal buying preferences to one side.
 They take a professional approach to buying.
 There’s more at stake.
 The spends are bigger.
 The decision affects more people.
 So the process goes more slowly, and more thought goes into it.

 B2B customers gather information before making decisions.
 They compare options.
 Ask for opinions from the experts in the business.
-They got through all these steps before making an informed decision.
+They go through all these steps before making an informed decision.

-There’s less emotion involved in the decision (compared to consumer purchasing).
+There’s less emotion involved in the decision (compared to consumer purchases).
 B2B buyers mostly make rational decisions.
 They often have to justify their decisions, so the rationale and benefits have to be clear.